learn-co-curriculum/ruby-oo-inheritance-introduction/README.md

 * Implementing class with inherited methods from another class that also has its own unique methods
 * Refactoring "code smells" into multiple, non-repetitive methods
 * Using the `super` keyword to inherit from and augment methods in the parent class

-In this section, we'll explain how we can leverage the power to define basic classes with large reusability and smaller subclasses for more fine-grained, detailed behaviors.
+In this section, we'll explain how we can leverage the power of Ruby to define basic classes with large reusability and smaller subclasses for more fine-grained, detailed behaviors.